MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 If using a synchronous partnership type, test failover works normally.

 This is caused by a known code defect in Windows Server, version 1709.
-It has been resolved in the next Semi-annual Channel Release of Windows Server.
-Please contact Microsoft Support to request a backport to Windows Server, version 1709 or wait for the next Windows Server release.
+It has been resolved in the next Semi-annual Channel Release of Windows Server and in Windows Server 2019 Insider Preview builds.
+Please contact Microsoft Support to request a backport to Windows Server, use version Windows Server version 1709, or wait for the Windows Server 2019 release.

 ## See also
 - [Storage Replica](storage-replica-overview.md)